ds4se/chapters/mikegodfrey/provenanceChapter.md

 ## Looking ahead

 As a profession, we are getting better at instrumenting our processes and tracking our steps.
-As a profession, we are also increasingly concerned with questions of ownership, origin, and transparency.
+As a profession, we are also increasingly concerned with questions of ownership, origin, evolution, and transparency of our various artifacts.
 As more and more of the artifacts that concern software development are managed by tools and annotated with meta-data, so will the job of provenance analysis become simpler.

 ###References